 Receiving a notice of deficiencies after an audit by a regulator or customer is never pleasant.
-For some companies it will mean major remediation efforts are required, for others it may mean having to address a few small issues.
+For some companies, the ISO, GCP, GLP or GMP audit findings will mean major remediation efforts are required, for others it may mean having to address a few small issues.

 How and when to respond a regulatory audit

 How and when you respond to audit findings is critical.
 Whether the audit was to ISO, GCP, GMP or GLP regulatory standards, your response will impact your compliance rating and the frequency of future audits.

 Normally you will be given four weeks to respond to the findings.
 Your response should contain a corrective action plan that addresses each deficiency and includes target dates.
 The lead auditor will notify you if the corrective action plan has been accepted or rejected.

 You can submit multiple responses.
 If there are deficiencies that can be easily and quickly addressed, then you can respond to these first and send in later responses that address the deficiencies that need more effort.

 Never provide more information than asked as this may provoke more questions and will prolong the entire process.